-Harlow College is a medium sized FE college with 2 campuses and 4 smaller satellite learning centres.
+Harlow College is a medium sized Further Education (FE) college in North West Essex with 2 campuses and 4 smaller satellite learning centres.
 The College's main campus is on the edge of Harlow's town centre, with Stansted Airport College (part of Harlow College) located at London Stansted Airport.
 The smaller satellite learning centres within Harlow and at Stansted Airport are used to deliver the majority of its adult provision.
-The College offers a wide variety of vocational, technical and professional qualifications and in 2021/22 had over 5,000 students enrolled on courses.
+The College offers a wide variety of vocational, technical and professional qualifications including apprenticeships and programmes for learners with high needs.
+In 2022/23 the College had over 5,000 students enrolled on courses.
 The College draws just under half of its learners from Harlow, with the remainder primarily from West Essex, East Hertfordshire and North London.